 World War II Valor in the Pacific National Monument is one of nearly 400 sites administered by the National Park Service.
-The National Park Service preserves the cultural, historic, and natural legacy of America for the education, enjoyment, and inspiration of future generations.
+The NPS preserves the cultural, historic, and natural legacy of America for the education, enjoyment, and inspiration of future generations.

 The National Park Service is committed to preserving and interpreting both the tangible and intangible historical resources and the memories, attitudes, and traditions associated with the December 7, 1941 attack and the Pacific War.

-The National Monument is located on and adjacent to Joint Base Pearl Harbor-Hickam.
+The monument is located adjacent to Joint Base Pearl Harbor-Hickam.

 National Monument Regulations